-FFA recently provided architectural design services for a comprehensive office rehabilitation, new warehouse and a new maintenance garage for Portland General Electric.
+FFA recently provided architectural design services for a comprehensive office rehabilitation, new warehouse, and a new maintenance garage for Portland General Electric.
 The projects are situated on an 11-acre site in the industrial zone along the new Portland-Milwaukie Light Rail line.
 The entire site was re-organized and upgraded to meet current City of Portland requirements.

-Office Rehabilitation: FFA worked closely with PGE to design the renovation of this 1950s-era building to completely re-imagined it as a 21st-century workplace.
-The office building sets the tone for the company identity as a clear demonstration of PGE’s strong commitment as a leader in smarter, cleaner, renewable energy usage with LEED BD+C Gold certification.
+Office Rehabilitation: FFA worked closely with a Regional Utility Provider to design the renovation of this 1950s-era building to completely re-imagined it as a 21st-century workplace.
+The office building sets the tone for the company identity as a clear demonstration of the company’s strong commitment as a leader in smarter, cleaner, renewable energy usage with LEED BD+C Gold certification.
 The 43,000 square-foot facility originally had dark double-loaded hallways, ‘cubicle-farm’ workspaces, low acoustic ceilings, dated finishes, and leaky windows.
 It was long overdue for a thorough upgrade.
 In addition to the importance of meeting Essential Facility requirements in order to remain operational in a wide range of emergency situations, the building was designed to provide a working environment that would help attract and retain the utility provider’s sizable, specialized workforce.
 Completely updated and refreshed, the renovated space is a place where employees look forward to returning each day.

 New Warehouse and Site Work: FFA also provided architectural design services for the demolition and replacement of an existing unreinforced masonry warehouse with a new prefabricated metal building replacement.
 The new 21,000 square-foot facility includes warehouse storage, office space, employee amenity space, a mezzanine, mechanical platform and a covered loading area.
 The interior spaces of the new structure are wood-framed with plywood wainscot lining the warehouse walls.
 LED lighting, clerestory windows and two skylights per structural bay provide ample light for the building.
 A large steel canopy with storefront system below frames the entrance.